 What will not be funded:

 - Applications primarily to purchase equipment, materials, or supplies.
-(A budget may include these items if they are necessary to conduct research, development, demonstration, evaluation, or analysis.) - Applications that are not responsive to the categories of funding.
+(A budget may include these items if they are necessary to conduct research, development, demonstration, evaluation, or analysis.) - Applications that are not responsive to this specific solicitation.